Announcements

 Same day assignment.
 I'll be looking for them when I return.

-Digital Arts 2 & 3 (Periods 2, 3, and 4)
+Digital Arts 2 & 3 (Periods 2, 3, 4, and 5)

 Same day assignment.
 I'll be looking for them when I return.